What is Post Natal Depression?

 - Try out some mother and baby groups.
 It may be the last thing you want to do if you are feeling depressed but you may find other people going through the same thing and be able to support each other.
 If you are really daunted ask someone to come with you.

 - Accept help from people.
-If they offer they care, take them up on it.
+If they offer their care, take them up on it.
 It will not only lighten your load it will make them feel better too.

 - Take some exercise.
 Walking with the pram in the fresh air can really help lift a low mood.
 It is scientifically proven that regular exercise stimulates various “feel good” chemicals in your brain.

 - Read as much as you can around the subject to get a better understanding of what you’re dealing with and how others have coped.
 Websites like Mind and NCT have video blogs where women talk about their own experiences which are both informative and comforting.